Psychopath vs Sociopath vs Narcissist

 But narcissism is one particular facet of antisocial behavior that may show up in sociopaths and psychopaths.

-Narcissism is a condition in which someone has an inflated sense of their own importance, a lack of empathy for others, and an obsessive need for admiration and attention.
+Narcissism is a condition in which someone has an inflated sense of their own importance.
+They are someone who can’t feel empathy for others, and an obsessive need for admiration and attention.
 Underneath this bravado is a fragile self-esteem that relies on constant praise from others to stay intact.
 Only about 1 percent of the population are true narcissists.

-The terms self-obsessed, self-absorbed, and self-focused are not official medical diagnoses.
+The terms self-obsessed person, self-absorbed, and self-focused are not official medical diagnoses.
 Rather, these terms focus on different aspects of some similar negative personality traits.
 Oftentimes, these may overlap with some of the antisocial behaviors we see in sociopaths and psychopaths.

-People who are self-obsessed are extremely preoccupied with themselves and their own concerns.
+A self-obsessed person is extremely preoccupied with themselves and their own concerns.
 They “can’t see past the end of their nose,” and they may not have much empathy for the people around them.
 For these people, their own problems, concerns, struggles, and cares are much more important than those of anyone else around them.

-Although self-absorbed and self-obsessed are similar, the two personality traits are not identical.
+Although a self-absorbed person and the self-obsessed are similar, the two personality traits are not identical.
 In some cases, being self-absorbed may be a temporary state of being, rather than an overall personality flaw.
-People who are self-absorbed may not have the same overinflated ego that the self-obsessed do.
+A self-absorbed person may not have the same overinflated ego that the self-obsessed do.

 Self-absorbed people are totally wrapped up in their own thoughts, activities, and interests.
 In some cases, a person may be self-absorbed for a short period of time when they’re lost in thought or preoccupied by something going on in their life.
 The problem arises when that distraction becomes long-term.